 Biography ::

 Prior to his appointment to NCSSM in 2001, Laird was director of orchestras for Eleanor Roosevelt High School in Greenbelt, MD from 1992-2001 and the district-wide string teacher for the Palmyra, PA school district from 1986-1992.
+Highlights of his years as Orchestra Director at ERHS include concert tours of Scotland in 1999 and the Yucatan Penninsula in 1997, a featured performance of Dave Brubeck's Mass, To Hope, as part of the MENC 2000 National Conference in Washington, DC, and numerous performances for dignitaries in the Washington DC region.
 While in Palmyra, he founded the Palmyra Bluegrass String Camp, a camp to teach string players with classical backgrounds the fundamentals of bluegrass music.
-He is a member of Music Educators National Conference, American String Teachers Association, and served as Chair of the North Carolina Music Educators' Association Orchestra Division from 2006-2008.
-Additionally, he is President-Elect of the NC Chapter of The American String Teachers' Association.

-Laird is nationally visible as a Education Specialist for D’Addario Strings, NS Design Violins, and Coda Bows where he is a noted as an authority on string education, electric and MIDI string instruments and their applications in the classroom.
-He has conducted many high school and middle school orchestra festivals throughout the United States and is in demand as a guest conductor of honors youth orchestras.
-He is also an active adjudicator having served as a judge for a variety of orchestra and solo and ensemble festivals throughout the United States as well.
+He is also an active adjudicator having served as a judge for a variety of orchestra and solo and ensemble festivals throughout the United States.
 He has studied conducting with Mr. William Hudson of the Fairfax, VA Symphony and the University of Maryland.
-Laird is the recipient of the 2010 NC School of Science and Math Award for Exceptional Contribution in Classroom Innovation.
-It was awarded based on curriculum development with emphasis on innovation and technology, innovative teaching strategies, and innovative teaching activities.
-In addition, Laird serves on the Board of Directors of KidzNotes, a not-for-profit organization that promotes classical, orchestral music training for children in Durham’s poorest neighborhoods.
+Laird is the recipient of the 2015 NCSSM Excellence in Teaching Award and the 2010 NC School of Science and Math Award for Exceptional Contribution in Classroom Innovation, an award based on curriculum development with emphasis on innovation and technology, innovative teaching strategies, and innovative teaching activities.
+Laird was a founding member of the Board of Directors for KidzNotes, a not-for-profit El Sistema USA organization that promotes classical, orchestral music training for children in Durham’s poorest neighborhoods.
+He has served on the National Board for El Sistema USA as the Finance Committee chair, and a mentor for the PRESTO Mentor Grant Program.